People going to work

 See our ISST page below for more information.

-The University of Strathclyde is not an endorsing body of the Innovator visa.
+The University of Strathclyde is not an endorsing body of the Innovator Founder visa.
 A list of endorsing bodies of the Innovator visa is available below.

 The Skilled Worker Visa replaced the Tier 2 (General) visa route on 1 December 2020.
 This visa route allows applicants to come or stay in the UK to do an eligible job with an approved employer.